-What if the secret to having fabulous hair was on your plate?
-You have all the hair care products you need in your bathroom, but your hair is brittle, lacks volume, and is dull.
-It is as important to nourish your hair from the inside and the outside.
-Eating the right foods is essential for your hair's health.
+What if the secret to having a dreamy mane was on your plate?
+Brittle hair , without volume, dull, when you have the whole panoply of hair care products in your bathroom.
+It is as important to nourish your hair from the inside as from the outside.
+Adopting a suitable diet is essential for their health.

-Protein boosts the production of keratin, a substance secreted by our bodies and the main component of the hair fiber.
-Eggs, especially egg white, are rich in protein.
-The egg yolk contains sulfur, which, along with zinc, binds the proteins that makeup keratin together.
-You can say goodbye to brittle hair by eating omelets and boiled eggs.
+Proteins reinforce the production of keratin, a substance secreted by our body and the main constituent of the hair fiber.
+Eggs, especially the white, are rich in protein.
+The egg yolk, on the other hand, contains sulfur which, together with zinc, cements together the proteins that make up keratin.
+By eating omelettes and boiled eggs you can say goodbye to brittle hair.

-Almonds contain selenium, a trace element that protects and regulates the scalp.
-They will help you to overcome dandruff and greasy hair.
-Almonds also have a good amount of zinc, protein, and vitamin E, which will strengthen your hair.
+Almonds contain selenium, a trace element, protector and sebo-regulator of the scalp.
+They will help you overcome dandruff and oily hair.
+Almonds also contain a good content of zinc, protein and vitamin E, which will strengthen your hair.

-Fish: Omega 3 to restore radiance and shine
+3. Fish: Omega 3 to regain radiance and shine

-Salmon, sardines, herring, mackerel, and trout are particularly rich in Omega 3.
-The Omega 3 participates in the good hydration of the scalp and the hair.
-They slow down the natural aging of the cells and reinforce the hair's elasticity.
-With them, no more dull hair!
-Your hair will be shiny and soft again.
+Salmon, sardines, herring, mackerel and trout are fish that are particularly rich in Omega 3.
+Omega 3 contributes to good hydration of the scalp and hair.
+They slow down the natural aging of cells and strengthen the elasticity of hair.
+With them, end dull hair!
+Your hair will regain shine and softness.

-The vitamin C in strawberries will promote hair growth, good health, and shine.
-Strawberries also contain folic acid (vitamin B9), iron, and magnesium, which will make your hair stronger and prevent breakage.
+The vitamin C in strawberries will promote hair growth, health and shine.
+Strawberries also contain folic acid (vitamin B9), iron and magnesium which will make your hair stronger and prevent breakage.
 To vary the pleasures, know that red fruits in general (blueberries, blackcurrants, currants...) are rich in vitamin C and are your allies for the good growth of your hair.

-Iron increases hemoglobin, which allows good oxygenation of the scalp.
-Its role is essential in the hair growth process and preventing hair loss.
-Lentils and other legumes such as white beans, kidney beans, fava beans, or split peas, which are particularly rich in iron, will be your friends for having dense hair.
+Iron increases the hemoglobin level which allows good oxygenation of the scalp.
+Its role is essential in the process of hair growth and to prevent hair loss.
+Lentils and other legumes such as white beans, red beans, broad beans or split peas, which are particularly rich in iron, will be your friends for obtaining dense hair.

 Written by: Charlotte